n-lp/Normal/Script/README.md

 Stella is in her bed, sleeping, one leg out of the covers.
 The floor is covered in candy and paper wrappings.

-10. INT.
-GIRL'S BEDROOM - NIGHT
+10. EXT.
+STREET - DAY

-The girl is sleeping, completely covered.
-Candy is all over the place.
+You see a school bus on the road.

 11. EXT.
-STREET - DAY

-The girl is on a school bus, looking out the window.

-12. EXT.
-SKY - DAY
+SKY TO STREET - DAY

-Stella is riding her broom, there are magical floating signs that point the way to school.

-13. INT.
-GIRL'S CLASS - DAY

-The girl is seated, at her table, she has a bored look on her face.
+Stella is flying very fast on her broom.
+She passes in front of the school bus in a rush, turns and waves with an apollogetic face.

-14. INT.
+12. INT.
 STELLA'S CLASS - DAY

 Stella is stirring something in her cauldron, while she reads a book that's open on her table.

-15. INT.
-BOTH CLASSES SIMULTANEOUSLY - DAY

-Stella and the girl continue in their classes.
+Stella continues in her class.

-STELLA AND THE GIRL
+STELLA

 (sighting)

 Back to normal.